weesvisje/docs/docs/common/guides/kafka/1-intro.md

 If it's working, you won't see any errors and the script will not shut down.
 Leave this script running in a terminal, and open a new terminal for the next section.

+Currently, Ditto only supports consuming all events from a Ditto application at the Kafka endpoint topic `user-consumable-APPID`.

 ```sh
 CLUSTER_CERT_LOCATION=/path/to/cluster.p12